An Online Sociology Bachelor's Degree Completion Program

 - Many of these credits, including those for your major, may come from the courses you transfer as you apply.
 See the Eligibility & Transfer Credit tab for details about transferring your previous college credit.

-Note: the Sociology department requires SOC 100 and the appropriate math course even if LAC requirements are waived by UNC.
+Note: the Sociology department requires SOC 100 even if LAC requirements are waived by UNC.

 Taking LAC or Elective Courses Online